GamingMakingDave/FiveM-Notification-whit-Announce/README.md

 You have to enter the trigger event in your client side as follows or exchange it for the ESX_Notify event

-Notifications Event: "TriggerEvent("notifications", "COLORHEX", "TITEL", 'MASSAGE')"
+Notifications Event: TriggerEvent("notifications", "COLORHEX", "TITEL", 'MASSAGE')

 Have fun whit this Notification and like to report issus to me!